-Since, in comparison with FO, we control for gender balance, use arguably larger stakes and use a much larger sample size, we believe that sampling noise contained in our estimates is no larger than the one contained in the estimates of FO.
+Since, in comparison with FO, we control for gender composition of the sample, use arguably larger stakes and use a much larger sample size, we believe that sampling noise contained in our estimates is no larger than the one contained in the estimates of FO.
 Also, larger stakes should imply a stronger external validity of our results.
-We speculate that the difference in the result on the effect of loser vs. minimal feedback between our study and FO may be due to the subject pool difference.
-However, it appears unrelated to student seniority or academic major.
-In the absence of further information on the sample of subjects used by FO, we are not able to evaluate this hypothesis any further.
+Although the difference in the result on the effect of loser vs. minimal feedback between our study and FO could be due to the subject pool difference, the tests that we run regarding known differences between the two subject pools (student seniority and academic major) do not reveal any significant differences in subjects' bidding behavior.

-We conclude that in one-shot auctions, at least those with two and, in case of minimal and loser feedback, four bidders, using loser or winner as opposed to minimal feedback has no systematic effect on the average bid/value ratio or revenue, and little effect on efficiency.
+We conclude that in one-shot auctions, with two and, in case of minimal and loser feedback, four bidders, using loser or winner as opposed to minimal feedback has no systematic effect on the average bid/value ratio or revenue, and little effect on efficiency.
 From the point of view of auction design, these results imply that such feedback manipulation is unlikely to be useful in increasing revenue in first-price auctions.
 Furthermore, loser feedback does not appear to be a good explanation of overbidding relative to the risk-neutral Nash equilibrium.
 This conclusion follows not only from the null effect of feedback, but also from a great amount of "overbidding" under minimal feedback in two-bidder auctions.

-Our empirical results also contradict predictions of the anticipated regret theory augmented by the salience assumption.
-From the point of view of the theory, this implies that anticipated regret is not an important component of bidder decision utility or that the type of feedback has little effectiveness in manipulating the salience of regret.
-The former could be due to bidders either not being regret-prone or not anticipating their posterior regret.
-We are not able to discriminate between these two explanations.
-Whether alternative auction environments, in connection with loser or winner or, potentially, alternative feedback types, are capable to systematically affect the bid/value ratios in one-shot environments is an open question for future research.
+Our empirical results on bidding also contradict predictions of the anticipated regret theory augmented by the salience assumption.
+From the point of view of the theory, this implies that either regret is not an important component of bidder utility, or bidders fail to anticipate it when deciding on their bids, or the type of feedback has little effectiveness in manipulating the salience of regret.
+Focusing on loser regret, the data on the intensity of various emotions that we collect suggest that the most likely explanation is one of the latter two.
+Whether alternative auction environments, in connection with loser or winner or, potentially, alternative feedback types, are capable of systematically affecting the bid/value ratios in one-shot environments is an open question for future research.